ekriner/Basic-Projects/1-README.md

 Day 3: Treasure Island - Uses if/then statements and conditionals for a simple text-based adventure game.
 Also utilizes basic string formatting and the loop function.

 Day 4: Rock, Paper, Scissors - Uses if/then statements and basic list creation/indexing as well as randomization to create a simple game with the computer.
 It will loop and keep track of wins and losses as it continues.

+Day 5: Password Generator - Uses for loops and shuffle/join to generate a random password with some input from users on parameters.